 - Do you model inclusive language for students, for other staff and educators, and for parents and caregivers when talking about families?

 - Do the books in your school reflect your students’ lives?
 Do your books offer perspectives on families not found in your school?
-Do your books feature single parent families, adoptive or foster families, two-mom or two-dad families, grandparent-headed families, and multiracial or multiethnic families?

 - Do classroom and hallway images show diverse family structures, people of different races, gender expressions, ethnicities and abilities?
 Do the displays encourage respect for all people?